scalazone/content/topics/foundations/environment.md

 We will assume that we are going to start with a working computer running either _Linux_, _Mac OS X_ or _Windows_.
-The software development experience will be depend on the operating system we use, but once we have a working setup, our day-to-day development will look very similar, however our computer is configured.
+The software development experience will be depend on the operating system we use, but once we have a working setup, our day-to-day development will look very similar, whichever operating system we use, and however our computer is configured.

 The general process for developing Scala will typically involve the following:
 - creating or editing plain text files containing Scala source code, stored on the computer's hard disk